MichaelFellas/Text-Editor/README.md

 ## Description

-The purpose of this repository is to create a Text Editor that runs in the browser and can be installed onto the User's PC.
+The purpose of this repository is to create a Text Editor that runs in the browser and can be installed onto the User's PC for offline use.

 ### Features